Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ![Snowpark](assets/append_scoring_lineitem_task.png)

 You can see that the Tasks are set to execute every minute if new data is available.
-Feel free to reduce the frequency should you want to, although you will then need to wait longer to observe changes in FeatureViews when you create them in the Quickstart.
+Feel free to reduce the frequency should you want to, although you will then need to wait longer to observe changes in FeatureViews when you create them in the Guide.

 > aside negative
-> __Note:__ If you are going to leave these running for any length of time, assuming you are completing the Quickstart over a few days.
+> __Note:__ If you are going to leave these running for any length of time, assuming you are completing the Guide over a few days.
 You should also `SUSPEND` the Tasks to minimise costs.
 You can `RESUME` them when you want to restart, and they will pick up where they left off, loading any additional data for the interim period.
 You can do this via the Elipsis in the top-right corner, or programmatically with SQL if you prefer.

 <!-- ------------------------ -->